2023 Most Popular Communication & Media Studies Bachelor's Degree Schools in Virginia

 After completing their Bachelor's Degree, communications graduates from Radford carry an average student debt load of $21,979.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $241.

-Virginia State University ranked #8 on this year’s Most Popular Communication & Media Studies Bachelor’s Degree Schools in Virginia list.
-Located in the large suburb of Petersburg, Virginia State is a public school with a small student population.
+Virginia State University came in at #8 in this year’s edition of the Most Popular Communication & Media Studies Bachelor’s Degree Schools in Virginia ranking.
+Located in the suburb of Petersburg, Virginia State is a public college with a small student population.

 Women make up 60% of the communications majors at the school.